czhang762/Group-2/README.md

+# What is it?

 # Group2

 Members:
-Cindy Zhang czhang762@gmail.com
+Cindy Zhang cz2461
-Christine Rothacker crr2153@columbia.edu
+Christine Rothacker crr2153